If you haven’t tried natural wine yet, then consider this a (minimal) intervention.

 Highbury Library | Highbury

 Offering all the wackiness of natural wine and none of the pretentiousness, Highbury Library is a laid-back, pared-back natural wine and craft beer bar right by the Emirates Stadium.
-This not only makes it one of the most creative spots for a pre-match bev, but also a useful nightcap spot when you’ve hit one of Islington’s excellent restaurants and feel in urgent need of a skin-contact Sauvignon Blanc accompanied by a vinyl soundtrack.
+This not only makes it a handy spot for a pre-match bev, but also a useful nightcap spot when you’ve hit one of Islington’s excellent restaurants and feel in urgent need of a skin-contact Sauvignon Blanc accompanied by a vinyl soundtrack.
 Which is often.

 Carousel | Fitzrovia